kibanalytics/kibanalytics/docs/setup/README.md

 [Docker-Compose instalation setup](https://docs.docker.com/compose/install/)

-After completing all the setup steps from Docker and Docker-Compose, to start Kibanalytics using the provided .env file with default configuration values, just run:
+After completing all the setup steps from Docker and Docker-Compose, to start Kibanalytics using the default configuration values, rename the file ".env.example" to ".env"and the folder ".config.example" to ".config", then run the following command:

 ```bash
 docker-compose --profile local --profile production up -d --build